 - Reminding myself that I am safe at this present moment.
 I remind myself that the triggering event (the cheating) happened in the past and is not happening now.

 - Naming what I am feeling and giving myself self-compassion—then confirming that it is OK and normal to feel this way.
-I also remind myself that happened was not my fault, and I am not to blame for my husband’s cheating.
+I also remind myself that what happened was not my fault, and I am not to blame for my husband’s cheating.
 His infidelity is his issue, not mine.

 - Feeling my emotions over the trigger and watching them move through me like a wave rolling into the shore.
+Watching my emotions supports me to realize that I am not my emotions, they are a chemical reaction happening in my body.

 - Slowing my breath, usually I do square breathing or silent breathing, until I feel my body relax.
 Breathing slowly and gently tells my body I am safe—breath-holding signals to my body that I am in a stressed state.
 On the other hand, large breaths tell my body to prepare for fight or flight.
 So I breathe low, slow, and in and out of my nose.
+(Read more about breathing and listen to a relaxing breathing exercise here.)

 - Asking myself if I need anything and giving myself what I need.
 Self-care is all about meeting our needs so that we can feel good about ourselves and heal.